 Responsible Care® is a global initiative that began in Canada in 1984.
 Since its inception, it has become the globally recognized sustainability initiative for the chemical industry, spreading its footprint to over 60 countries around the world.
 It is a voluntary program, in which partner companies commit to the strict adherence of handling chemicals in the safest and most responsible manner.

-“For over 15 years, BDP has been a proud partner of the American Chemistry Council’s Responsible Care® initiative,” says Chief Compliance Officer, Michael Ford.
+“For over 15 years, BDP has been a proud partner of the American Chemistry Council’s Responsible Care® initiative,” says Vice President of Government and Industry Affairs, Michael Ford.
 As a partner, our commitment to Responsible Care® includes everything from safe chemical logistics management (zero spills, zero leaks) to chemical security and environmental protection.
 “It is a cornerstone of how we do business with our customers, for whom we move chemicals on a daily basis.”

 Since 1995, Responsible Care® companies have helped reduce distribution incidents by 70%.* “Responsible Care® is both a code of ethics and a solid business model with a proven track record for performance improvements,” comments Susanne Anderson, BDP Global Responsible Care Leader.